 An IP address is an internet identifier for your computer.
 Your IP address tells websites you visit how to reach you and send you the information you requested.
 Think of it like a postal address but for the internet.

 An IP address can be shared with other devices on the same network.
 For example, people in your household, your office or at your local coffee shop might use the same IP address.
 Since IP addresses are not unique to one device, the poll app will let different people vote using the same IP address.
 However, someone trying to vote with a previously used IP address will also need to authorize the app so that their Facebook ID can be recorded along with their answers.

-A Facebook ID is a unique long number that identifies each Facebook user.
-By recording a Facebook ID along with the answers, the app ensures that a user cannot vote twice with the same Facebook account.
-Participants are required to log into Facebook and authorize the app if you checked the option “Use participants’ Facebook IDs to ensure they only answer the poll once” from the Configuration section of your poll.
-Otherwise, they only need to authorize the app if someone previously submitted a form with the same IP address.
+A Facebook ID is a unique number that identifies each Facebook user.
+By recording the Facebook ID along with the answers, the app ensures that a user cannot vote twice from the same Facebook account.
+Participants only need to log in to Facebook and authorize the app if someone previously submitted a form with the same IP address.

 The latest version of Google reCaptcha helps detect abusive traffic on your poll without any user friction.
 This means that users won’t be asked to solve a captcha before submitting the form.
 Instead Google does a risk analysis of how a user interacts with the page and returns a score based on these interactions.
 A low score indicates a high risk of an interaction from a bot.
 If more than a certain percentage of respondents are flagged as possible bots, you will receive a warning email and an explicit captcha will be added to the form.

 Finally, the last line of defense is you, the poll owner!
 Here are some warning signs you should look out for when analyzing the results: